danzin/CryptoPriceScraper/README.md

-**Warning: Adding lots of assets can become resource heavy.
+**Warning: Adding lots of assets may become resource heavy.
 The scraper spins a separate headless browser for every single asset.
 If you only need a specific price, use the `--no-default` flag with `api/:coins` route to add prices in the `prices.txt` file**